andreas-04/thumbs-up/docs/architecture.md

 ## Summary

-ThumbsUp is a working MVP that demonstrates secure, on-demand file sharing over Wi-Fi using industry-standard protocols (mTLS, NFS, mDNS).
-The state machine architecture provides clean lifecycle management, and the per-client access control ensures security through dynamic firewall rules and NFS exports.
-The system is containerized for easy deployment and testing, with a clear path for future enhancements.
+ThumbsUp is a working MVP that demonstrates on-demand file sharing over Wi-Fi using industry-standard protocols (mTLS, NFS, mDNS).
+The state machine architecture provides lifecycle management, and the per-client access control implements security through dynamic firewall rules and NFS exports.
+The system is containerized for deployment and testing.